 NOTE 1: Different Termination IDs associated with the same Media ID represent the media stream flow for data forwarding.

 - Remote Mb Specification: Media Specification specifying SDP parameters of a remote media endpoint e.g. media stream IP address and port allocated at the remote UE.
+This IP address and port is used by the MF for sending data to a remote end point.
+This remote end point is the local UE for an originating session and is the remote target for an incoming session.

 NOTE 2: In the case of reserving termination media resource before receiving media negotiation information from the UE, Remote Mb Specification should be set to Null.

 - Media Function Specification: Specification of the media function to be applied to the media stream as requested by the application layer, which includes :